hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 What are the BPI Data Standards?
 ********************************

-The BPI data standards are designed to  help you collect and transfer information about the characteristics of residential buildings and upgrade projects.
+The BPI data standards are designed to help collect and transfer information about the characteristics of residential buildings and upgrade projects.
-You can share this data with any party involved in a home performance or energy-efficiency program, including contractors, program administrators, utilities, federal agencies, and others.
+Thid data can be shared this data with any party involved in a home performance or energy-efficiency program, including contractors, program administrators, utilities, federal agencies, and others.
 In addition, HPXML allows home performance data to be seamlessly shared with the financial, real estate, insurance, and other appropriate industries.
-This gives you a standardized way to collect project information and to share that information to facilitate market growth.
+This gives a standardized way to collect project information and to share that information to facilitate market growth.